 Point-and-shoot – the name cannot be more specific and these cameras do exactly that: you just need to point the camera to the desired scene and shoot!
 Done!
 You can get a reasonably good picture ready to be downloaded and shown to friends without any concerns about focusing and metering.
 If there is not enough light, a flash automatically pops up to assist you.
-Their simplicity and low price make them available to everybody under their various denominations as a regular camera, on a cell phone, or on a tablet.
+Their simplicity and low price make them available to everybody under their various denominations as a regular camera, a cell phone, or a tablet.
 They are designed to be used mostly in automatic mode for photographers that have little patience or ability to deal with cameras.
-Ultimately, the goal are the pictures and not the convoluted way they can be obtained.
+Ultimately, the goal is the pictures and not the convoluted way they can be obtained.

 On the other hand, “Digital Single Lens Reflex” or DSLR cameras are designed to provide a big set of interchangeable lenses, a much better sensor and a rich set of controls that can put professionals at ease for any kind of work.